Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 The Construction Industry Scheme (CIS) requires you to fill in a self-assessment tax return while working for a construction firm as the tax deducted at source is not always the full amount.
 Many such contractors have trouble trying to find a lender who will grant them the home loan they need to buy their own property.
 Oftentimes, the lender works out how much they are willing to lend on your net profit rather than your day rate or total income.

 You may, however, find you have fewer options to choose from than someone in a regular job.
-Experience in the job would be needed, no accounts would be requested, invoices and contract term would be the main requirements.
+Experience in the job would be needed, no accounts would be requested, and invoices and contract terms would be the main requirements.

 I just started contracting one month ago – can I get a mortgage?